orourkedd/effects-as-data/README.md

 ```

 #### Second, test your business logic.
 Write a test for `getPeople` function that you are about to create.
-These tests can be used stand-alone or in any test runner like Jest, Mocha, etc.  There are a few ways to test `effects-as-data` functions:
+These tests can be used stand-alone or in any test runner like Jest, Mocha, etc.  There are a few ways to test `effects-as-data` functions demonstrated below.

 Semantic test example:
 ```js